Skip to main content

 CodeRabbit

-Hooks into coding agents on every edit, before the PR exists.
+Can hook into coding-agent edits before the PR exists.

 aislop